-The site is located in a semi-built up residential area, and while accessible through main roads, no dangerous highways are around it.
-The site is served by all infrastructure networks except sewage where the closest point for possible connection is around 6 kilometres away.
-The entire area disposes sewerage by means of septic tanks with pump out systems.
-In this regard, the school will also utilize septic tanks during construction and operation to collect wastewater generated to be transported to the closest wastewater treatment plant.
+The entire plot is accessible through one main road with no dangerous highways around it.
+The site is located in a residential area with an adjacent basic mixed school.
+The plot is served by all utility networks except sewage network.
+In this regard, the school will utilize septic tanks during construction and operation to collect wastewater generated to be transported to the closest Wastewater Treatment Plant.